wyfo/apischema/docs/pydantic_difference.md

 ### *Apischema* can generate *GraphQL* schema from your resolvers

-Not a simple printable schema but a complete `graphql.GraphQLSchema` that you can use to execute your queries/mutations/subscriptions through your resolvers/subscribers, powered by *Apischema* (de)serialization and conversions.
+Not just a simple printable schema but a complete `graphql.GraphQLSchema` which can be used to execute your queries/mutations/subscriptions through your resolvers/subscribers, powered by *Apischema* (de)serialization and conversions features.

-And the same types (and even the resolvers) can be used both in JSON oriented API and GraphQL API.
+Types and resolvers can be used both in traditional JSON-oriented API and GraphQL API

 ### *Apischema* uses standard dataclasses and types